 This can be found all over the face and body, but seems to particularly occur on the upper back.

-The idea that steroid abuse causes hair loss is incorrect, all it does is speed up the process in people who are already predisposed to male pattern baldness.
+The idea that steroid abuse causes hair loss is incorrect.
+All it does is speed up the process in people who are already predisposed to male pattern baldness.

 There are benefits of DHT as a steroid though as it is one of the few anabolic steroids that doesn’t cause gynecomastia.

-Remember that lots of people who are on steroids will not have any hair loss, and that lots of people who aren’t on steroids will lose their hair.
+Remember that lots of people who are on steroids will not have any hair loss and that lots of people who aren’t on steroids will lose their hair.
 So hair loss on its own is not enough of a clue for steroid use.

-Whilst artificially raised testosterone levels can lead to hair loss, they can also lead to hair growth….
-Just not on the head.
+Whilst artificially raised testosterone levels can lead to hair loss, they can also lead to hair growth… Just not on the head.

-Increased body and facial hair is another side effect of steroid use, something that affects both men and women, but is clearly more obvious among the fairer sex.
+Increased body and facial hair is another side effect of steroid use.
+Something that affects both men and women, but is clearly more obvious among the fairer sex.

-Whilst Human Growth Hormone is more commonly associated with increased jaw size, anabolic steroids have also been known to have an effect on the size of the user’s jaw.
+Whilst Human Growth Hormone is more commonly associated with increased jaw size.
+Anabolic steroids have also been known to have an effect on the size of the user’s jaw.

-Remember that when people lose body fat their jaw will naturally become more pronounced, so don’t jump to conclusions just because someone now has a great jaw line.
+Remember that when people lose body fat their jaw will naturally become more pronounced.
+So don’t jump to conclusions just because someone now has a great jawline.